 Do not set up accounts to give more ‘power’ than is necessary, as these accounts allow malicious code to run more easily.
 A security software company, Avecto, found a couple of years ago that a huge percentage of vulnerabilities are based on use of ‘local admin’ rights.

 It’s common for malware to need elevated permissions to do real damage to a device, and gets this through ‘administrator’ level accounts.
+Take these rights away, and the malware cannot run.

 Don’t give yourself more permission than you need.
-Don’t stay logged in as an administrator any longer than is strictly necessary, and avoid browsing, opening documents or other “regular work” activities while you are logged in with administrator rights.
+Don’t stay logged in as an administrator any longer than is strictly necessary, and avoid browsing, opening documents or other 'regular work' activities while you are logged in with administrator rights.

 The basics: don’t ever reveal your full password; don’t write it down (unless you’re storing it securely); and use sufficiently long and complex passwords to avoid easy routes in.